Mortgage Loan Process Explained

 The Closing Disclosure will have the exact terms and fees you will see at the closing table.
 The lender and the title company will work together to issue it based on actual invoices rather than the previously used estimates.

-Acknowledge it as soon as it is sent out (it will also be an electronic signature), and like before, your loan officer should walk you through it.
+Acknowledge it as soon as it is sent out via electronic signature.

 You’ll want to make sure the interest rate is what you expected, as well as the cash to close if any.
-Always ask questions if you feel something is off – mistakes occasionally happen, and they’re always easier to fix earlier in the process.
+Always ask questions if you feel something is off – things sometimes get missed, and they’re always easier to fix earlier in the process.

 7. Closing Documents And Signing With Title